Ducal Palace of Parma: Gallery: A tour of the palace interiors in the time of Marie-Louise (1832) through the watercolours by Giuseppe Naudin

-Finally, in 1833, duchess Marie Louise (1791–1847), Napoleon's second wife, engaged the architect Nicola Bettoli to reconstruct the facade in neoclassical style.
+Finally, in 1833, Duchess Marie Louise (1791–1847), engaged the architect Nicola Bettoli to reconstruct the façade in neoclassical style.
 The works were carried out between 1833 and 1834.
-The neoclassical style and the Ionic columns match the facade of the opposing Palazzo di Riserva, which was connected to the Ducal palace by a corridor.
+The neoclassical style and the Ionic columns match the façade of the opposing Palazzo di Riserva, which was connected to the Ducal palace by a corridor.
 The renovation works also involved the interior of the palace, which has been captured in water colours by Giuseppe Naudin.

 From the Italian Unification till Today

 After the Unification of Italy, the palace became the seat of the regional prefecture.
 Its name changed to Palazzo del Governo.
 And the ducal palace was emptied of its treasures, which were transferred to other residences of the House of Savoy, such as the Quirinal Palace or the Royal Palace of Venice.
 The connection between the Ducal palace and the Palazzo di Riserva was demolished at the start of the 20th century.

 The palace was severely hit and damaged by Allied air raids on 13 May 1944.
 Immediately after the Second World War, it was demolished leaving a hole in the middle of the city centre.
 There has been a proposal to reconstruct the palace in its original form.
 However, the regional superintendency for antiquities rejected the project in 1963.
 Various other attempts to rebuild the palace also did not have any effect.
 The empty space at the Piazzale della Pace was occupied by parking lots for year.
 But in 1998, the architect Mario Botta created a large lawn on the location of the palace.